cnsuhao/engine1/docs/Methodology/SubstanceTransportMethodology.md

 ## Conclusion

 This generic methodology has proven to be a satisfactory algorithm for transport within the human body.
-The methodology is robust and successfully navigates all of the lumped parameter models in %BioGears.
-The algorithm is able to run faster than real time, allowing the %BioGears Engine to run faster than real time.
+The methodology is robust and successfully navigates all of the lumped parameter models in the engine.
+The algorithm is able to run faster than real time, allowing the engine to run faster than real time.
 Mass is conserved throughout the calculation.
 @anchor substance-appendices
 Appendices
 ==========